-How to Sign Documents
+How to sign documents

 Covered here:

-To review and sign a document:
+To review and sign a document, follow these steps:

-2. Review the content, then click the fields to e-sign where requested.
+3. Review the content, then click the fields to e-sign where requested.
 A Fields to fill counter at the top helps you along.
 Enter your signature and initials just once; they’re then used for subsequent documents.

-3. Click Next to highlight the next field.
+4. Click Next to highlight the next field.
 Note: You cannot sign a document until all fields are filled in.

 Once you sign and initial a document, your e-signature and initials are used in subsequent docs when you click on the required fields.